gear6io/ranger/README.md

 ## 📈 Project Status

-Icebox is alpha software—functional, fast-moving, and rapidly evolving.
+This is alpha software—functional, fast-moving, and rapidly evolving.

 The core is there.
 Now we're looking for early contributors to help shape what comes next—whether through code, docs, testing, or ideas.